Philips exits shrinking home entertainment business

-AMSTERDAM Philips Electronics (PHG.AS) agreed to sell its audio and video business to Japan's Funai Electric Co 6839.OS for 150 million euros, quitting a traditional sector to focus on its more profitable home appliances and healthcare operations.
+AMSTERDAM Philips Electronics (PHG.AS) agreed to sell its audio and video business to Japan's Funai Electric Co 6839.OS for 150 million euros ($202 million), quitting a traditional sector to focus on its more profitable home appliances and healthcare operations.

 The Dutch group had already hived off its troubled television business by setting up a joint venture with Hong Kong-based TPV (0903.HK) last year, after struggling for years to compete with lower-cost Asian makers of consumer electronics.